eriksol116/pumpfun-copy-trading-bot-v1/README.md

-# 🤖Pumpfun Copy Trading Bot
+# Pumpfun Copy Trading Bot

 You can monitor target wallet and copy trade automatically using this bot.